mozillascience/fellows-class-2015/_richard/the-fellowship-journey.md

 ### The work

-I don't really want to focus on my fellowship work in this post - I'll save that for later.
-But a few things are worth mentioning.
+I don't want to go into detail about my projects here - I'll save that for later.
+But there are some general things worth mentioning here.

 What I ended up working on was completely different than what I wrote in my application.
 You're not restricted by what you write in that application form - figuring out what to work on is a gradual and collaborative process.